EXTENSIVE UPDATE 2021

 The next lens I intend to buy will be the wide-angle GF23mmF4 R LM WR lens which is the equivalent of the 18 mm for the 35mm format, a very good focal length for architecture and landscape photography.

-One thing I would have liked to see in these lenses is image stabilization.
-The only lens that has image stability station is the 120 mm Macro lens.
+One thing I would have liked to see in all the lenses is image stabilization.
+The lenses that have image stabilization are the primes120 mm Macro lens and the 250mm, and the zoom lenses 45-100m and 100mm-200mm.

 LENS ADAPTORS – MANUAL vs ELECTRONIC